CATIISP15/Syllabus/README.md

 - Exercise 2: Create a Max patch that prints out the numbers 1 to 100 (inclusive).
 If the number is divisible by 3, printCrackle instead of the number.
 If it's divisible by 5, print Pop.
 If it's divisible by both 3 and 5, printCracklePop.
 Submit through the the GitHub repo.

 - Read and work through Max Tutorials: 8; MSP Tutorials: 1-2, 14, 16

+- Fill out the Mid-Term Self Assessment.
+Email it to me.

 ### Wednesday February 18th - Visiting Artist [Hanan Harchol](http://jewishfoodforthought.com)